 Why are the FAIR principles needed?
 The increasing availability of online resources means that data need to be created with longevity in mind.
 Providing other researchers with access to your data facilitates knowledge discovery and improves research transparency.

-In this context Force 11, with the input of the research community formulated the FAIR data vision to optimise data sharing and reuse by humans and machines.
 The FAIR principles describe how research outputs should be organised so they can be more easily accessed, understood, exchanged and reused.
 Major funding bodies, including the European Commission, promote FAIR data to maximise the integrity and impact of their research investment.

 The EC supports FAIR data not as a standard but as a framework to follow when designing a Data Management Plan.
 It has produced a set of Guidelines for FAIR data management.